CFBCWorks/Independence40SKN/_items/SKN_IN22.md

 format: photo

-title: _Ivor A. Stevens:Soldier, Politician, Businessman, And Family Man_
+title: Ivor A. Stevens:Soldier, Politician, Businessman, And Family Man

-shortdesc: “A tribute to the life and legacy of Ivor Stevens, a principled and respected politician who played a key role in the political evolution of Nevis and St. Kitts.”
+shortdesc: “A tribute to the life and legacy of Ivor Stevens, a principled and respected politician who played a key role in the political evolution of St. Kitts and Nevis.”

 categories: [ History, Memoir ]